lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribbonapplicationbutton-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 0e0c08ddc57d437c51872b5186ae3fc983bb0199
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: a6fc19c2af854f3cd4ee3dc3a3008abcb4714ba3
+ms.openlocfilehash: 8b9462c709795fd9c7a55ff234b2b0116d41666c
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cmfcribbonapplicationbutton-class"></a>CMFCRibbonApplicationButton-Klasse
+# <a name="cmfcribbonapplicationbutton-class"></a>CMFCRibbonApplicationButton Class
-Implementiert eine spezielle Schaltfläche in der oberen linken Ecke des Anwendungsfensters.
-Wenn sie angeklickt wird, öffnet die Schaltfläche ein Menü, das normalerweise allgemeine **Datei** -Befehle wie **Öffnen**, **Speichern**und **Beenden**enthält.
+Implements a special button located in the top-left corner of the application window.
+When clicked, the button opens a menu that usually contains common **File** commands like **Open**, **Save**, and **Exit**.

 ## <a name="syntax"></a>Syntax